 What’s the Solution?

-Well, the solution is to get a new battery and throw out the old one.
-However, try to properly dispose of your laptop battery, as laptops are of the major sources of e-waste today.
+However try to properly dispose of your laptop battery as laptops are of the major sources of e-waste today.

 Other Possible Reasons

 There can be more reasons that I haven’t experienced myself I just shared what’s the case with my issue and how am I going to fix it.

 However if your laptop is also turning off when it’s unplugged (and it’s still new less than a year old) it may be that the battery’s connection is loose or something?
 (If you had opened your laptop recently.)

 Additionally you could simply try to hard-reset your laptop.